Contents

 Commercial (not) secrets: a spike in source code breaches

-This period showed an increase in the share of leaks of commercial secrets and other restricted information from organizations totalling 24% at the end of H1 2024, or 10% higher compared to the same period last year.
+This period showed an increase in the share of breaches of commercial secrets and other restricted information from organizations totalling 24% at the end of H1 2024, or 10% higher compared to the same period last year.

 In H1 2024, the industrial sector (39%), government agencies (36%), and transportation companies (29%) continue to lead in the share of leaks of commercial secrets and other restricted information.
 For example, Kenya Airways was subject to an attack by the Ransomexx ransomware group ending in a massive data breach.
 The leaked files include information about aviation accidents, investigation reports of employee misconduct (fraud, theft, policy violations), insurance policies, confidential agreements, passwords, customer complaints, and alleged cases of sexual harassment.
 The files also contain information related to accidents in the company.